Last updated on April 11th, 2023 at 02:24 pm

 All PMR446 Radios available on the PMC website conform to PMR446 standards.

-In which countries can I use my PMR446 Radio?
+Which countries can I use a PMR446 Radio?

 - All countries within the European Union